catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 =======

-To remove this setup from your cluster run the following from the directory that holds the files you created during the deployment.
+To remove this setup from your cluster run the following from the directory that holds the files you created during your deployment.

 .. code-block:: console